yangfengzzz/DigitalVox4/README.md

 3. **DigitalVox4** : This engine is based on C++, and the underlying mathematical library is templated to support the precision requirements of rendering and physical simulation at the same time.
 The rendering layer abstraction for Metal makes it possible to use the C++ compiler instead of Objective-C++ globally, and encapsulates GLFW events to achieve cross-platform.
-Further, clean up the component system and eliminate the global dependency on the Engine class.
+Further, clean up the component system and eliminate the global dependency.
 And make the rendering pipeline independent of the camera, so it is easier to customize the rendering pipeline.

 ## Motivation